kyeokabe/crackingCodingInterview/README.md

 [LC 150 Evaluate Reverse Polish Notation](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/150_EvaluateReversePolishNotation.cpp) ...
 Very easy question using one stack.
 Do not bother to revisit.

 [LC 742 Closest Leaf in a Binary Tree](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/742_ClosestLeafInABinaryTree.cpp) ...
 Similar to problem [LC 863 All Nodes Distance K in Binary Tree](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/863_AllNodesDistanceKInBinaryTree.cpp)

+**10/02/2019**

+[LC 127 Word Ladder](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/127_WordLadder.cpp) ...
+Surprisingly got the basic idea pretty quickly.
+However, took time debugging details.
+A good idea I had was to use the competitive programming technique to delete an element in wordList.
+The basic idea is to replace wordList[j] with wordList[wordList.size()-1].
+However, if j!=wordList.size()-1, j-- is necessary so the next iteration will consider whether the new entry needs to be evaluated.